Bank of Ireland Current Accounts review

 Fees and limits

 Bank of Ireland’s Personal current account comes with a €6 monthly maintenance flat fee, while its other current accounts are free.
+There are some charges that still apply:

 - Contactless payments: Free